cnorm35/bridgetown-blog/src/_posts/create_qr_code_with_logo.md

 commented out.
 You can uncomment the gem and run `bundle install`

-With the image processing gem installed and ready to go, the next step is to install ActiveStorage and run the cooresponding migrations.
+With the image processing gem installed and ready to go, the next step is to install Active Storage and run the cooresponding migrations.

 ```
 bin/rails active_storage:install